 Division 2 — Referrals, and relationship with governmental bodies, etc.

-9. Public referrals
+9. Public referrals to Council of matters etc. to do with conserving registered places etc.

 (1) Any person may refer in writing to the Council any act, matter or thing which gives rise to concern as to the conservation of a registered place or any other place which is or may be of cultural heritage significance.